Music of Bangladesh: Baul

 Baul is the most commonly known category of Bangladeshi folk songs.
-It is mostly performed by hermits who are followers of Sufism in Bangladesh.
+It is mostly performed by hermits who are followers of Sufism and Vaishnavism in Bangladesh.
 Present day Sufis earn mainly from performing their music.
 Baul songs incorporate simple words expressing songs with deeper meanings involving creation, society, lifestyle and human emotions.
 The songs are performed with very little musical support to the main carrier, the vocal.
 Instruments used include the Ektara ("one-string"), Dotara ("two-strings"), ba(n)shi (country flute made from bamboo) and cymbals.
-In recent times, Baul geeti has lost popularity, due to urbanisation and westernisation.

 রবীন্দ্র সঙ্গীত (Music of Robindra)

 Rabindra Sangeet (রবীন্দ্রসঙ্গীত Robindro shonggit, [ɾobindɾo ʃoŋɡit]), also known as Tagore Songs, are songs written and composed by Rabindranath Tagore.
 They have distinctive characteristics in the music of Bengal, popular in India and Bangladesh.
 "Sangeet" means music, "Rabindra Sangeet" means Songs of Rabindra.

 Rabindra Sangeet used Indian classical music and traditional folk music as sources.